zavoloklom/dnd-flavored-markdown/content/en.md

 <!-- prettier-ignore -->
 [//]: # (Rumor holds that, in the siege’s final days, the dead rose and fought alongside the living.
 The Church forbids any discussion of these tales and condemns them as heresy.)

 ::: page

+# Incident Timeline

+## Arrival of the Mage

+_3 Narvail (February)_

+- A necromancer, **Abraham**, arrives in town.
+He previously conducted forbidden experiments with spiders in the **United States of Magic Art** and is now in hiding, hoping to continue his research in seclusion.
+- He rents a house from **Jonas** (the grandson of a smuggler), pays a year in advance, and moves in.
+Abraham knows about this house—and the passage—through old contacts: a fellow necromancer once lived in the town.
+Jonas doesn’t know about the secret passage into the catacombs.
+- Abraham places an order with his smuggler contacts in **Black Meduza** for “goods”—his custom-bred spiders.
+- He locks himself in the cellar and doesn’t show his face around town.
+Rumors spread that he’s a mage.

+## Arrival of Rosa

+_1 Betalasse (March)_

+- **Rosa** (a paladin of the **Church of Light**) arrives in San-Soprigal and keeps the purpose of her visit secret.
+She refuses to recognize local authority and acts under a covert mandate.
+- She lodges at the **Temple** and periodically leaves town for several days at a time.
+- Her mission is to investigate recent attacks on merchants in the region and to recover a stolen church relic.

+## The Delivery

+_1 Betalasse (March)_

+- Smugglers **Peter** and **Boshir** bring contraband and crates of spiders to the cove beneath the town.
+- That evening, posing as traders, they drink in the tavern, hit on Rosa, and start a brawl.
+- At night they descend into the catacombs to unload the boat.
+A large crate slips and breaks.
+The starving spiders attack and kill them both.
+- Their room still contains the “trader” clothing they used as a cover.
+When the innkeeper **Helmut** realizes the guests are gone, he hands the clothes to the server **Kenki**.
+- The next day, with no men or cargo arriving, Abraham goes into the catacombs himself.
+The spiders kill him as well.
+- The guard doesn’t search for Peter and Boshir: their papers mark them as ordinary merchants who often leave without fanfare.

+## Maria & Günter

+_Narvail–Lotviel (February–April)_

+- **Maria**, an incense merchant, secretly meets **Günter**—a town guard—on the watchtower during his night shifts.
+- Günter becomes obsessed with tying the disappearances to Rosa, whom he assumes is an inquisitor.
+- His paranoia rubs off on Maria.
+She avoids Rosa and stops visiting the Temple, though she once went often.
+- Tensions rise, and the two quarrel.

+## Maria & Abraham

+_Narvail (February)_

+- Maria supplied Abraham with ingredients needed for his spider venom experiments.
+- Abraham paid a month in advance and asked for discretion.
+- In thanks, he gave Maria a scroll with a simple spell and instructions.
+- The following month he didn’t place an order, and Maria didn’t find that unusual.
+- After Rosa’s arrival—and under Günter’s influence—Maria fears arrest for dabbling in magic.

+::: page

+## The Abandoned District

+_Early Lotviel (April)_

+- At night, **Bertram** (a local drunk) falls into an old well in the Abandoned District that opens into the catacombs and is killed by spiders.
+No one looks for him—they assume he went on another bender and left town.
+- **Children** used to sneak off to play in the Abandoned District, but after they began hearing “strange sounds,” they stopped going there.
+- Relocating their games to the **Artisans’ Quarter**, the children break a window in Abraham’s house.
+Jonas learns his lodger is gone, but he doesn’t inform the guard—he fears unwanted attention and prefers to assume the mage moved on.

+## Maria’s Disappearance

+_12 Lotviel (April), Tuesday_

+- After talking with her friend **Karra**, Maria decides to end things with Günter—but puts off the conversation.
+- In advance, Günter swaps shifts with a day guard, cleans the tower, and prepares to **propose** to Maria at sunset.
+- Maria heads for the tower, but when she spots Rosa returning to town, she detours into the Abandoned District to avoid her.
+- At the old well, Maria notices a strange smell.
+She steps closer, and the starving spiders drag her down.
+Trying to fend them off with a spell, she collapses the old masonry and the shaft caves in.
+- Günter waits for Maria, grows anxious, but doesn’t abandon his post.
+- **Gaston** arrives in town, searching for a casket that Peter and Boshir were supposed to deliver.
+That night he tries to reach the cove, but sailors spot him, and he retreats.

+## Maria Is Reported Missing

+_13 Lotviel (April), Wednesday_

+- In the morning, Günter finds Maria’s shop closed and no one answering at her home.
+He convinces **Hurgkhan** to force the door and open an investigation.
+- Hurgkhan locks down the town for the duration of the investigation to maintain order and control departures.
+It’s a good chance to remind the townsfolk who’s in charge and to show he’s on top of his duties.
+He believes Maria will turn up within a few hours.
+- The **adventurers** arrive in San-Soprigal.

+::: page